gcrahay/FIR/fir_artifacts/README.md

 * `find(cls, data)`: should search for artifacts in data and return a list of artifact values.
 By default, it is using the `regex` class variable to automatically parse the data.
 * `after_save(cls, value, event)`: this will be called after all the parsed artifacts have been saved. `value` is the artifact value, and `event` the event or incident from which the artifact was created.
 This can be useful in cases where post-treatment is to be applied to the artifacts (e.g. pushing them on a thir-party service, run asynchronous analytics, etc.).
 By default, this does nothing.

+### Tools

+You can easily create your own artifacts tools.
+All you have to do is create a file named `artifacts_tools.py` in your plugin directory and create a subclass of `fir_artifacts.artifacts.tools.base.AbstractArtifactTool`.

+This class can have the following attributes:
+- key: is what references this tool in the `ARTIFACTS_TOOLS` setting, it should be unique.
+- name: Tool name (unused)
+- managed_artifacts: list of artifact type keys this tool can enrich (default '\__all\__' for all artifact types).
+- static_template: path to a Django template used to render the static part of the tool (rendered once by artifact type, default: `None`)

+You can subclass these method:
+- validate_specialization(**kwargs): `kwargs` contains the parameters defined in `ARTIFACTS_TOOLS` setting.
+This method must validate that these parameters are correct and returns `True` (or `False`).
+- tooltip(artifact): Returns the tooltip line of this tool for the passed artifact.
+- extra(artifact): Returns additional HTML used by this tool (the tool modal for instance))